 Come On, Get Happy

-Short days, long, dark nights, and bone-chilling temperatures take their toll on even the most resilient winter-loving souls.
+Short days, long, dark nights and bone-chilling temperatures take their toll on even the most resilient winter-loving souls.
 But there’s no reason to be a victim of the season.
 Here are six prescription-free recommendations that can change your mood for the better, not only during the winter but also year-round.

-Get outside—Yes, it may be cold out there, but even a few minutes of sunlight every day can improve your mood and boost your energy level.
+Yes, it may be cold out there, but even a few minutes of sunlight every day can lift your mood and boost your energy level.

-Keep moving—This is not the time to pause your workout routine.
+This is not the time to pause your workout routine.
 The connection between exercise and mental health is strong.
-Your gym membership has the ability to ease both short and long term depression.
+Your gym membership has the ability to ease both short- and long-term depression.
 Use it.

-Say thank you—Gratitude is powerful.
+Gratitude is powerful.
 Being thankful can make you kinder, less aggressive, and less anxious.
 It can help you sleep better and experience greater overall satisfaction with your life.